 Another way aged garlic extract can protect the heart is by lowering homocysteine levels.
 Homocysteine is an amino acid which, at high levels is a risk factor for heart disease.
 It is associated with low levels of folate and vitamins B6 and B12.
-The US government has patented Aged Garlic Extract (Kyolic®) because it has the ability to reduce homocysteine.

 In a 2016 Australian study, the authors reported that aged garlic extract use resulted in a significant decline in systolic blood pressure.
 In another study published two years later, people with uncontrolled high blood pressure who took aged garlic extract showed a mean drop in blood pressure of 10 mmHg systolic and 5.4 mmHg diastolic when compared with placebo.
 The garlic supplement also improved arterial stiffness, which is an important indicator for heart disease.